Wisdom

-The meaning of Psalm 103:8 is that God is full of mercy and grace, ready to forgive and slow to get angry.
-He does not treat us as our sins deserve but loves us deeply and patiently, as shown in Exodus 34:6 when He passed before Moses and said, 'The Lord, the Lord, a God merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness.'
+The meaning of Psalms 103:8 is that God is full of mercy and grace, quick to forgive and slow to punish.
+He stays calm when we mess up and overflows with loyal love, as Exodus 34:6 says, 'The Lord, the Lord, a God merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness.'

 The Lord is merciful and gracious, slow to anger and abounding in steadfast love.